Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-07-tensions.md

 "Your legislation mandates redundant systems?"

 Rylee laughed.
 "No, no. Murphy's Law isn't legislation.
-It's an...observation.
+It's an... observation.
 Like a law of physics.
 'Anything that *can* go wrong, **will** go wrong, eventually'."

 "I'm taking that one home, too."
 Goruu said.
 "Oh!
 A field-assisted scramjet?"